Comnir/regah/README.md

 ### Git hooks (Linux/Mac)

-A git pre-commit hook can be 'installed' by executing ln -s ../../hooks/pre-commit.sh pre-commit
+A git pre-commit hook is installed when executing 'build' with Gradle.

+ It can also be 'installed' by executing 'copyPreCommitHook' Gradle task or by running ln -s ../../hooks/pre-commit pre-commit

-From .git/hooks folder.
+from .git/hooks folder.